RiverMatsumoto/ICSpark-Mentor-Project/README.md

    3. play-noise -> MakeSound()
    4. Example: `moveLeftButton.onclick = MoveLeft;`

+### 3b.
+Navigating the exhibit (Harder Version)

+I have already written some of the functions that we will call when the buttons are pressed.
+All we need is a way to move to the left and right of the array to display a different animal, and connect the "Play Animal Noise" button to the MakeSound function on the current animal being displayed.

+**You must write the code starting anywhere after where the animal objects are created from step 2** **This is important because if we try to display animals before they exist, the page will break!**

+1. Get a reference to the "move-left" button
+2. Get a reference to the "move-right" button
+3. Get a reference to the "play-noise" button
+4. Hook up the onclick event of the button to the corresponding functions:
+   1. move-left -> MoveLeft()
+   2. move-right -> MoveRight()
+   3. play-noise -> MakeSound()
+   4. Example: `moveLeftButton.onclick = MoveLeft;`

-I highly encourage you try to read the code in those functions that are already there so that you can better understand how it moves the cursor and then updates what the information about the animal on the webpage.
+I highly encourage you try to read the code in the functions MoveLeft() and MoveRight() that are already there so that you can better understand how it moves the cursor and then updates the information about the animal on the webpage.

 Great!
 Now we set up our navigation and we got our exhibits going!
 That is pretty much it to setting up the zoo exhibit.

 ## Stretch Goals